An Ideal Husband (1999 film): Plot

 The next day, Arthur tells Gertrude of Laura's intentions to use the note.
 Robert arrives, but Gertrude, Robert's sister Mabel, and Arthur convince him that Gertrude wrote the letter to Robert.
 Now willing to give up his position in society and live a private life with Gertrude, Robert is offered an important Cabinet position by Lord Caversham, Arthur's father, almost declining it out of love and penitence until Arthur convinces Gertrude to change his mind.
 Soon afterwards Arthur proposes to Mabel, but Robert refuses to give his permission for the marriage, assuming Arthur is still involved with Laura after finding her at Arthur's house.
 However, Gertrude reveals that Arthur had been expecting her, not Laura, thus the wedding goes ahead after all.

 Differences from play

 The plot of the film differs from the original Wilde play in a number of key respects.
-The episode of Mrs. Cheveley's lost bracelet was removed, and the twists at the end are made more complex by the introduction of a bet between Lord Goring and Mrs Cheveley.
+The episode of Mrs. Cheveley's lost brooch (that can also be used as a bracelet) was removed, and the twists at the end are made more complex by the introduction of a bet between Lord Goring and Mrs Cheveley.